The first calendars and time-measuring instruments were already used by ancient Eastern civilisations.

-measuring time, time, calendar, time-measuring instrument, unit of time, sundial, hourglass, water clock, year, month, day, planetary orbits, planetary motion, antiquity, civilization, Egypt, Sun, Moon, astronomy, Hellas, Earth, axis of rotation, culture
+measuring time, time, calendar, time-measuring instrument, unit of time, sundial, hourglass, water clock, year, month, day, planetary orbits, planetary motion, antiquity, civilisation, Egypt, Sun, Moon, astronomy, Hellas, Earth, axis of rotation, culture

 Change of light conditions in different seasons.
 Measuring height using shadows.